LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 ![](img/performance-optimizer15.png)

 ### Account Config Panel
 The Account Config panel displays specific configuration settings that have a potential to drive a brand’s 4E performance.
+For example, the setting for Auto Close Time could potentially affect the Effort measured in conversations.

+Account Configurations include:

 * Auto Close Time
 * Inactive Time
 * Smart Capacity Min